sbstjn/jwtiny/README.md

 For **ECDSA** algorithms, `jwtiny` is particularly efficient — **ES384** performance is over 3x faster than `jsonwebtoken`, while **ES256** shows a solid 8% improvement.

-The **RSA** performance gains scale with key size: you'll see roughly 18–20% improvements with 2048-bit keys, 26–27% with 3072-bit keys, and around 30–31% with 4096-bit keys, regardless of the hash variant (RS256, RS384, or RS512).
+The **RSA** performance gains scale with key size: you'll see roughly 18–20% improvements with 2048-bit keys, 26–27% with 3072-bit keys, and around 30–31% with 4096-bit keys, regardless of the hash variant.

 ![jwtiny-jsonwebtoken-performance](/performance.png)